mn5mal/indirect-syscall/README.md

 Start **indirect-syscall.exe** and attach your debugger to it.
 The **getchar()** call inside **indirect-syscalls.c** will pause execution, keeping the program waiting in the popped-up window until you press Enter.<br />
 Start x64dbg (or your preferred debugger) and attach to the process.
 After attaching, go to the **Modules** view and examine the functions to confirm that it's using the unhooked version of **ntdll.dll**.
+You can also place a breakpoint on the syscall function - when it's hit, you'll see the unhooked code execute in real time.
-You can also follow the screenshots below for visual guidance.
+Refer to the screenshots below for visual guidance.

 <table>